Overview¶

 - See Red Hat OpenShift in the partner ecosystem section

 Follow the documentation from the respective upstream distributions on how to deploy an Operator.
-In most cases, the Operator Lifecyle Manager (OLM) needs to be installed separately.
+In most cases, the Operator Lifecyle Manager (OLM) needs to be installed separately (does NOT apply to OpenShift 4 and later).

 kubectl create -f https://operatorhub.io/install/hpe-csi-operator.yaml